 The first Bioshock also features the conflict between Fontaine and Ryan; they both use very similar methods and functionally there isn't any difference between their various facilities.

-There's also one between Bioshock 1 and 2; Lamb and Ryan, despite having polar opposite ideologies, both are willing to sacrifice their underlings to achieve their goals.
+There's also one between the first and second games; Lamb and Ryan, despite having polar opposite ideologies, both are willing to sacrifice their underlings to achieve their goals.

 In Warframe, this is one of the things Alad V says of you if you support the Corpus during the Gravidus Dilemma.